CodingWithLLMs/Online-CodeBase/README.md

 - Provide examples of common coding interview problems.

 ## Access
-All snippets are (available upon request) and can run independently.
+Code and data are available from the authors upon request.

 ## License
 For educational and research use only.